sb2bg/marionette/README.md

 ## Installation

 Not published yet.
-Phase 0 is source-only while the core API settles.
+Marionette is source-only while the experimental API settles.

 ## License